South Sudan, March 2026

 (A) What are three (3) major challenges that rice farmers face in the country today?

-Rice farmers face limited access to quality seed and fertilizers.
-Minimal mechanization that keeps labor costs high and inadequate irrigation infrastructure.
+Mr Wani explained that rice farmers face i) limited access to quality seed and fertilizers. ii) Minimal mechanization that keeps labor costs high and iii) inadequate irrigation infrastructure.
 Financing is scarce, restricting expansion, while poor roads and weak extension services further constrain productivity and market access.

 Researchers face limited funding, weak laboratory and field infrastructure, scarce data, and minimal long-term trials.
 Insecurity restricts site access, while poor coordination and few trained rice scientists hinder technology development, adaptation, and dissemination nationwide.